 When we meet her she’s recently divorced and looking for a way to escape the unwelcome attentions of her most current dalliance, the tutor of her two children, Mallefille (Georges Corraface).

 She overhears the music of Frederic Chopin (Hugh Grant) and, discovering the Polish composer is to be the guest of a wealthy duchess (Emma Thompson) for a fortnight in the country — along with other friends of hers, including Franz Liszt (Julian Sands) and Marie D’Agoult (Bernadette Peters) — she invites herself along, hoping to meet the composer whose music has captured her heart.

 What surprises her is, in contrast to her own forthright nature, Chopin is fragile and fey, hobbled by a chronic tubercular cough.
 Also, Marie has her own motivations for quashing George’s romantic intentions.

 Though the artists, writers and musicians are all self-involved to a fault, the film revels in their decadence and humour.
 The section of the picture where they go out to the French countryside is the most fun and the film really shines in Kernochan’s witty wordplay.
 There are about a dozen absolutely perfect zingers scattered throughout the movie, none of which I will spoil here.

 There’s no saying how historically accurate the film is, but it certainly made me want to learn more about the real people behind the story, and maybe even read some of Sand’s novels.
 I don’t think you watch Impromptu for accuracy, rather for a bit of a period romp and the glamour of watching characters who were the celebrities of their day, behaving badly, for the most part.

-The rest of the cast, despite the questionable accents and Euro-pud style, make for a group with which you can’t help but enjoy spending time.
-And Mandy Patinkin, though not given a whole bunch of onscreen time, has the lion’s share of great lines.
+The rest of the cast, despite the questionable accents and Euro-pud style make for a group with whom you can’t help but enjoy spending time.
+And Mandy Patinkin, though not given a whole bunch of onscreen time, has the lion’s share of terrific dialogue.